 The referral letters are registered on the Hospital database and then forwarded to a Consultant Team who review the request and decide on the most appropriate appointment schedule based on medical need.

 Patients are then informed in writing of the appointment date and time.
-Please note, that the waiting time for routine appointments currently ranges between 12 months and 15 months depending on condition.
+Please note, that the waiting time for routine appointments is currently about 3 years.

 You may be asked to attend for blood tests or x-rays in advance of your appointment so that these results will be available on your appointment date.
 This will also minimise delays regarding treatment.